0xDBFB7/fluorescence_photon_counting/README.md

 a dark area with the dye bound to DNA for several months with less than 4% decay observed[^1].

-tom Lexan cuvettes unexpectedly overwhelmed the DNA signal A surplus Hammamatsu R4220 with HC123 current-limiting base at maximum sensitivity was used.
+A surplus Hammamatsu R4220 with HC123 current-limiting base at maximum sensitivity was used.
 A low-voltage silicon photomultiplier like ON Semi's C-Series SiPMs will probably be sufficient in most cases.
+Unlike avalanche photodetectors, SPADs and SiPMs have similar gain properties to PMTs,

 (Phi6 uses an RNA - many dyes have different responses to single-stranded (ss)DNA, dsDNA, or